 A great amplifier will provide excellent sound quality at any volume—all with minimal distortion.

 In the age of Apple Music and Spotify, playing or streaming music from a desktop computer has become commonplace.
 In fact, it's the preferred music format for many music lovers out there.
 That said, digital audio runs the risk of producing audio with subpar quality due to noise.

-High-performance amplifiers like the Denon PMA-60 are designed to eliminate digital noise with a dedicated noise isolation block.
-Furthermore, these amps provide optimal audio quality when listening to the latest and most advanced digital file formats, supporting high-resolution audio playback.
+Denon amps don't have this risk, as they provide optimal audio quality when listening to the latest and most advanced digital file formats, and even support high-resolution audio playback.

 The best way to really immerse yourself in a song is to completely cut out distractions or peripheral noise.
 In those moments, nothing short of a pair of high-quality headphones will do.
 But, if you notice sound quality issues — even while listening with premium headphones — you may need an amplifier.

 The PMA-600NE features a dedicated amplifier circuit with a high-speed, ultra-low-distortion wideband op amp, along with a final output stage for the ultimate sound quality.
 It includes an adjustable headphone impedance control to accommodate low, medium and high impedance headphones for the broadest support possible.

 If you're running into sound quality problems with your speaker system, a high-performance amplifier could be the answer.
 See all the latest industry-leading equipment from Denon to meet your home audio needs.